Leon4ai/-Core-System-Development-CSCE2110/docs/group-contribution-report.md

 ### [Member 3 full name]

-[Name] worked on [specific components/files].
-Their completed tasks included [specific functions or features and what those changes accomplished].
-They tested [specific scenarios] and resolved [specific bugs, if applicable].
-Their documentation or complexity-analysis contributions included [actual work, or state that none was assigned].
-Their GitHub contributions are documented in [commit hashes, branch names, and pull-request links].
-Their other work on the milestone included [additional actual contributions, if any].
+Roosevelt Ngwatemoh worked on WaitingListManager.h, WaitRequest.h, WaitQueue.h, ResourceManager.h, Resource.h, ReservationList.h, and ResourceManager.cpp.
+Their completed tasks included building a custom singly linked list for active reservations, designing a custom FIFO queue for waitlists, and developing the central resource manager to handle file input/output, formatted data display, and linear search validation.
+They tested custom data structure operations and file loading sequences, and resolved a typo within the ResourceManager implementation and header files.
+Their documentation included the comments on their assigned classes.
+Their GitHub contributions are documented in [insert commit hashes, branch names, and pull-request links].

 ## Collaboration Evidence